Why do men like submissive women?

-Most women are submissive or strong depending on the situation and, most of all, the man they are with.
+Most women can be submissive or strong depending on the situation and, as well, depending on the man they are with.

-However, the two categories are still helpful to understand the differences
+However, don’t throw out the categories just yes.
+They are still helpful to understand the differences.

-The women’s dating literature is heavily split among those who recommend you be an independent woman and those who recommend you to be more submissive -albeit without using that word of course!-.
+The women’s dating advice is heavily split among those who recommend you be an independent woman and those who recommend you to be more submissive (of course they’d never use the word “submissive” though!).

-Both camps are maskedly scornful of each other.
+Both camps tend to be rather scornful of each other.

-The proponents of the strong woman says that the submissive woman one gets played and abandoned.
+The proponents of the strong woman say that the submissive woman gets played and abandoned.

 While the proponents of the more traditional role for women say the strong type is “lonely”.

-For example Act Like a Lady, Think Like a Man, the most popular dating book for women, encourage women to be more submissive.
-And it has a chapter called:
+For example Act Like a Lady, the most popular dating book for women, is in the “be feminine” camp, and it has a chapter called: